uripont/arrhythmia-origin-predictor/report/main.typ

 Preprocessing began with cleaning and organizing the dataset from 'all_points_may_2024.pkl', which contained comprehensive patient-level information including demographics, clinical indicators, and ECG structure data.
 Each row corresponded to a unique patient and included fields such as patient ID, sex, age, hypertension (HTA), diabetes (DM), smoking status, PVC transition, BMI, and others, along with a Structures column containing the ECGs.
 For the initial steps, only demographic and clinical features were considered, and the Structures column was excluded to simplify preprocessing focused on patient-level attributes.

-Although demographic data was initially assumed to have limited value in predicting the site of origin (SOO) or its sub-regions, evidence from Bocanegra-Pérez et al. (2024) @netwok2020 showed that including these features significantly improved classification accuracy (from 67% to 89%) regardless of whether full ECGs or derived features were used.
+Although demographic data was initially assumed to have limited value in predicting the site of origin (SOO) or its sub-regions, evidence from Bocanegra-Pérez et al. (2024) @bocanegra showed that including these features significantly improved classification accuracy (from 67% to 89%) regardless of whether full ECGs or derived features were used.
 Based on this, demographic preprocessing was the first step done.
 All categorical variables such as sex, HTA, and smoker status were binarized, with values standardized to 0 and 1.
 The original dataset also stored many fields in nested lists, which were flattened to allow proper manipulation.
 Missing data in continuous features such as ‘weight’ and ‘height’ was handled using statistical imputation based on outlier presence.
 For height, where no outliers were detected, the mean value was used to fill in 33 missing entries.
 In contrast, the weight column had four outliers, so the median was used to impute 34 missing values.
 For BMI, where 89 entries were missing but both height and weight were available, BMI was recalculated using the standard formula.
 This resulted in a complete BMI column with no remaining gaps.

 Label definition followed, targeting two classification problems: Model B for binary SOO classification (LVOT vs. RVOT) and Model C for sub-region classification within these chambers (RCC vs. COMMISSURE).
 The SOO_chamber and SOO columns in the original dataset included highly detailed anatomical labels, which were mapped to these broader categories.
 Two Excel files were used in this mapping process (POSAR NOM EXCEL).
 The first served as the primary reference, using the SOO_Chamber and Region_Simplified columns to map raw anatomical labels to standard categories.
 The second file offered additional mappings and was used to confirm and supplement the primary mapping.
 These resources enabled a full relabeling of all 93 anatomical labels into two clean outcome columns—Outcome_B and Outcome_C.
 Once created, the original SOO_chamber and SOO columns were removed.